Pair-density-wave and chiral superconductivity in twisted bilayer transition-metal-dichalcogenides

 {\bf Discussions and concluding remarks:} In this paper, we have shown that an out-of-plane electric field and magnetic field induced spin-polarized PDW order can arise in the twisted bilayer TMD system, which is the unique ground state.
-This PDW state supports nonzero spin-polarized SC diode current due to the absence of inversion symmetry[See \ref{fig:pdw}(e) for clarity], similar to the superconducting diode effect (SDE) of the Flude-Fellel state \cite{PhysRevLett.128.037001}, and can thus be directly probed using the SDE experiment \cite{Ando2020,Lyu2021,Baumgartner2022}.
+This PDW state supports nonzero spin-polarized SC diode current, which can be directly probed using the SDE experiment \cite{Ando2020,Lyu2021,Baumgartner2022}.
 We also find various topological chiral SC states in this system with the Chern number $|\mathcal{N}|=1,2,4$.
-Here the number of chiral Majorana edge modes is equal to 2$|\mathcal{N}|$.
 The model we studied is experimentally accessible and is promising to be realized in experimental setups.
 Various other exciting physics, such as the charge-4e superconductor or possible quantum critical behavior between different phases tuned by the out-of-plane electric field, is left for future study.